 Doctor Referral Forms

 In medical practice, it is quite common that patients are shifted from one medical facility to another.
-This especially depends upon the nature of the health facility and the level of expertise of the doctor.
+This especially depends on the nature of the health facility and the level of expertise of the doctor.

 When does a patient need to be referred?